benczaja/energy-efficient-computing/hands-on/DVFS/README.md

 # How to do it on Snellius

 Since Snellius is a shared public machine.
 It is not so easy to change CPU Freqs dynamically.
-So we will achive this via the EAR daemon (which is running on all of the nodes)
+So we will achieve this via the EAR daemon (which is running on all of the nodes)

 ```
 #!/bin/bash